AllieUbisse/allieubisse.github.io/_pages/about.md

 layout:    about
 permalink: "/about"
 author:    jdecent
-keywords:  about person demo example
+keywords:  about Allie Silver Ubisse Troinux
 title:     About Allie Ubisse
 menutitle: About
 weight:    90